United States Commission on Civil Rights: Commission structure

 The eight commissioners serve six-year staggered terms.
-Four are appointed by the President, two by the President Pro Tempore of the Senate and two by the Speaker of the House of Representatives.
-No more than four Commissioners can be of the same political party.
+Four are appointed by the president, two by the president pro tempore of the Senate and two by the speaker of the House of Representatives.
+No more than four commissioners can be of the same political party.
 In addition, neither the two Senate appointees nor the two House appointees may be of the same political party.
-With the concurrence of a majority of the commission's members, the President designates a chair and a Vice Chair.
-The Staff Director is also appointed by the President with the concurrence of a majority of the Commissioners.
+With the concurrence of a majority of the commission's members, the president designates a chair and a vice chair.
+The staff director is also appointed by the president with the concurrence of a majority of the commissioners.

-The commission has appointed 51 State Advisory Committees (SACs) to function as the "eyes and ears" of the Commission in their respective locations.
+The commission has appointed 51 state advisory committees (SACs) to function as the "eyes and ears" of the commission in their respective locations.
 The commission's enabling legislation authorizes the creation of these SACs and directs the commission to establish at least one advisory committee in every state and the District of Columbia.
 Each state committee has a charter that enables it to operate and identifies its members.
 Each charter is valid for a term of two years, and the committee terminates if the charter is not renewed by the commission.
 Each committee has a minimum of eleven members.
 The SACs are supported by regional offices whose primary function is to assist them in their planning, fact-finding, and reporting activities.
 Like the commission, the SACs produce written reports that are based on fact-finding hearings and other public meetings.

 Commission operations

 The commission studies alleged discrimination based on race, color, religion, sex, age, disability, or national origin.
 It also studies alleged deprivations of voting rights and discrimination in the administration of justice.
 Though the commission has no enforcement powers, its commissioners try to enhance the enforcement of federal civil rights laws.
 Its recommendations often lead to action in Congress.

 Commissioners hold monthly daylong meetings, including six briefings on subjects, chosen by the commissioners, that involve possible discrimination.
 Ahead of these meetings, commission staff prepares reports on those subjects and schedules appearances by witnesses.
-Each year the Commission drafts recommendations that are sent to Congress by September 30.
+Each year the commission drafts recommendations that are sent to Congress by September 30.

+In 2021, the U.S. Commission on Civil Rights established five new advisory committees in the U.S. Virgin Islands, Puerto Rico, Northern Mariana Islands, Guam, and American Samoa.

+U.S. Commission on Civil Rights state and territorial advisory committees provide independent advice and recommendations to the commission about civil rights matters within each committee’s particular geographical jurisdiction.
+These committees operate as Federal Advisory Committees under the Federal Advisory Committee Act and under the U.S. Commission on Civil Rights’ jurisdiction, policies, and procedures for its advisory committees.